ChanZhang-ucr/EvaluationProject/README.md

 (If the project ask you for ArrowActor Class, you may simply ignore it since it was has no effect for the current project.
 I was originally seeking to design an actor to detect collision with arrow then I found out that I don't need it for a simply wall climbing mechanics.)

+(UE does not automatically help me push the changes in cpp files, so I just downloaded github desktop to help me with it.)